(For triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 • Coached a cross-country middle-school team to undefeated

-GT Rec has allowed my small business and your families the equity of their space!
+- GT Rec has allowed my small business and your families the equity of their space!
 See this link for their pricing as you get a better deal through them since they set the pricing: https://www.facebook.com/GTXParksandRec/posts/now-offering-private-swim-lessons-at-the-georgetown-recreation-center-%EF%B8%8Fmeet-shan/1289159043250847/

 When my older son was fearful of taking off his floaties, I scheduled lessons with a swim instructor for him.
 I called her The SwimFairy, which immediately caught my son’s interest.
 I told him that she would help him lose his fear of swimming without floaties.
 The idea of a SwimFairy that helps dispel fear while making learning to swim fun, accompanied by my passion for teaching swimming, took root.
-I thought if the idea of a SwimFairy brought such immediate and successful results with my son, what a good idea and great name for my blossoming swim instruction classes.
+I thought the idea of a SwimFairy brought such immediate and successful results with my son, what a good idea and great name for my blossoming swim instruction classes.
 Thus, SwimFairy was born!
-My sons are now 20 and 23, so I finally created an LLC around this near-20-year old brand.
+My sons are now 21 and 24, so I finally created an LLC around this near-20-year old brand.

 Booking: